MicrosoftDocs/entra-docs/docs/identity/saas-apps/qliksense-enterprise-tutorial.md

 ### Assign the Microsoft Entra test user

-In this section, you'll enable Britta Simon to use Azure single sign-on by granting access to Qlik Sense Enterprise.
+In this section, you enable Britta Simon to use Azure single sign-on by granting access to Qlik Sense Enterprise.

 1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as at least a [Cloud Application Administrator](~/identity/role-based-access-control/permissions-reference.md#cloud-application-administrator).
 1. Browse to **Identity** > **Applications** > **Enterprise applications** > **Qlik Sense Enterprise**.
 1. In the app's overview page, find the **Manage** section and select **Users and groups**.
-1. Select **Add user**, then select **Users and groups** in the **Add Assignment** dialog.
+1. Select **Add user**, then select **Users and groups** in the **Added Assignment** dialog.
-1. In the **Users and groups** dialog, select **Britta Simon** from the Users list, then click the **Select** button at the bottom of the screen.
+1. In the **Users and groups** dialog, select **Britta Simon** from the Users list, then select the **Select** button at the bottom of the screen.
-1. If you are expecting a role to be assigned to the users, you can select it from the **Select a role** dropdown.
+1. If you're expecting a role to be assigned to the users, you can select it from the **Select a role** dropdown.
 If no role has been set up for this app, you see "Default Access" role selected.
-1. In the **Add Assignment** dialog, click the **Assign** button.
+1. In the **Added Assignment** dialog, select the **Assign** button.

 ## Configure Qlik Sense Enterprise SSO

 1. Navigate to the Qlik Sense Qlik Management Console (QMC) as a user who can create virtual proxy configurations.

-2. In the QMC, click on the **Virtual Proxies** menu item.
+2. In the QMC, select on the **Virtual Proxies** menu item.

     ![Screenshot shows Virtual proxies selected from CONFIGURE SYSTEM.][qs6]

-3. At the bottom of the screen, click the **Create new** button.
+3. At the bottom of the screen, select the **Create new** button.

     ![Screenshot shows the Create new option.][qs7]